maimoonaiqbal2000/redshift-stored-procedures/README.md

-# Migrate ETL pipelines to AWS Redshift
+# Serverless Migration of ETL pipelines to AWS Redshift

 This demo explains a basic example on how we can migrate a legacy Extract-Load-Transform(ELT) processes implemented in Oracle into AWS RedShift as a complete serverless solution using stored procedures or AWS Glue.
 I have demonstrated below three design implementations to explain this: